PlasmaPy/PlasmaPy/docs/particles/decorators.rst

 so that the decorator knows to create the `~plasmapy.particles.Particle` instance.
 The function can then access particle properties by using `~plasmapy.particles.Particle` attributes.
-This decorator will raise an `~plasmapy.utils.InvalidParticleError` if the input does not correspond to a valid particle.
+This decorator will raise an `~plasmapy.particles.exceptions.InvalidParticleError` if the input does not correspond to a valid particle.

 .. code-block:: python